jayantbsai/llm_tool/src/prompts/doc_extractor.md

 """
 Make a network call to a url and return the response

-url -- URL to invoke
+url -- URL to call
 method -- HTTP method (GET/POST/PUT/DELETE)
 url_params -- Dictionary of url parameters
 returns -- response response payload